students engaged in project based learning

 Authenticity Increases Student Engagement.

 The authenticity increased student engagement.
-This is why there is loads of research that shows the effectiveness of project based learning for deeper learning and academic success.
+This is why there is lots of research that shows the effectiveness of project based learning for deeper learning and academic success.
 Students who may have not been eager to learn the content of this unit were now more eager to because of its relevance.
 However, students were also developing an aptitude for authentic work that will serve them in the project-based workplace they will be entering after school.

 School Needs More Relevance & Authenticity